RosterElf Logo

 • Always verify current rates.
 Use the current consolidated Award, pay guides and PACT before paying staff.

-Employers remain solely responsible for ensuring compliance with the Fair Work Act 2009, the National Employment Standards, the current Nurses Award, and any other applicable industrial instruments, regardless of any guidance, summaries, examples or tools referenced in this guide.
+Employers remain solely responsible for supporting compliance with the Fair Work Act 2009, the National Employment Standards, the current Nurses Award, and any other applicable industrial instruments, regardless of any guidance, summaries, examples or tools referenced in this guide.

 Sources for this guide